Curious Conversations, a Research Podcast

 Travis

-And thanks to Dustin for talking to us about his research related to affordable housing and the perceptions that people have about who provides them.
+And thanks to Jonas for helping us better understand the challenges and the potential of using bamboo as a construction material.
 If you or someone you know would make for a great curious conversation, email me at traviskw at vt.edu.
 I'm Travis Williams and this has been Virginia Tech's Curious Conversations.

 Past Episodes